Early bird tickets are sold out. Subscribe here to be the first to hear about the next ticket release.

 The UK's longest-running music festival

-Great for families, the lineup includes big headline acts alongside theatre, film, comedy, activities and games, stretching across four days and a huge, unique location.
+Great for families, the lineup also includes a diverse programme of theatre, film, comedy, activities and games, stretching across four days and a huge, unique location.

 The lineup has not yet been announced.
 Last year included Kasabian, Depeche Mode, The Killers, Liam Gallagher and many more.

 The Isle of Wight sits just off England's south coast, and is connected by ferry and hovercraft services from Southampton, Portsmouth, Lymington and Southsea.

 Seaclose Park, Newport, Isle of Wight, PO30 2EA, United Kingdom

 Getting to the Isle of Wight is very simple.
 All you need to do is get yourself to one of the four mainland ferry ports at Southampton, Portsmouth, Lymington or Southsea.
 Southampton: Red Funnel offers two services: the ferry from Southampton to East Cowes or the Red Jet from Southampton to West Cowes.
 There are bus stations at both Cowes’ terminals where you can catch the bus to take you directly to the Festival if you are on foot.
 Portsmouth & Lymington: Wightlink operates two services, one from Lymington to Yarmouth (35min crossing) and the other from Portsmouth to Fishbourne (40min crossing).
 There are bus stations at both Island terminals where you can catch the bus to take you directly to Festival.
 Southsea: Hovertravel operates a hovercraft service - only for those on foot - from Southsea to Ryde.
 A bus service is available in Ryde for transport to the Festival.
 Alternatively, there are taxi services running from all ports if you'd rather take one instead of the bus.

 All ages can attend Isle of Wight Festival, and those under 12 get in for free – but they must still be booked in advance.